A new multi-sport race being added to the local race calendar is always good news!

 This loop run course will be two distinct parts!
 Survive the rollercoaster hilly first mile (that you experienced on the bike) and then get rewarded with the long downhill final mile to the finish (that you also experienced on the bike).
 The run follows a counter-clockwise loop out Grassy Lake Rd.
 Runners will turn left near the halfway point and cut through the old Shelby Forest swimming pool parking lot and make their downhill return to the finish.

 The Thunder in the Forest races will provide a great early season tune up in a beautiful rural setting.

-Coach Kevin is a 35+ year runner, an RRCA certified running coach & the National Coach for the St Jude Heroes & Team McGraw
+Coach Kevin is a 35+ year runner & triathlete, an RRCA-certified running coach & the National Coach for the St Jude Heroes & Team McGraw